danielehc/katacoda-scenarios/consul-mesh-gateways_2/intro.md

 - Deploy the frontend service
 - Verify the frontend service deployment by with kubectl
 - View the frontend service in the Consul Web UI
-- View the frontend from a web browser
+- View the frontend service from a web browser